Frequently Asked Questions

 Can I have an advisor during the investigation and hearing process?

 Yes.
-Both parties have the right to have advisors present at all phases of process.
+Both parties have the right to have an advisor present at all phases of process.

 In the Title IX complaint resolution process, both parties have the right to one Advisor of Choice.
 An Advisor of Choice can be a friend, mentor, family member, Discrimination Policy Advisor, University employee, attorney, or any other supporter you have chosen to advise you.